Culture, Evolution And Perpetual War:

 Post Modern Critique

-Laocoon: The Perils of Knowing
+1: Laocoon: The Perils of Knowing

-2: Hijacking the Future: This Mortal Coil
+2: The Beginning of the End: This Mortal Coil

 3: Masters of Illusion: Ascending-Descending

-4: How Humans First Stumbled Upon The Gods
+7: How Humans First Stumbled Upon The Gods

-6: Post Modern Oedipus: Masquerade…Or Farce?
+9: Post Modern Oedipus: Sophoclean Farce?

-11: Ecce Homo: Nightmare in Eden
+11: Ecce Homo!
+Nightmare Of Eden

 The pile of guts was a black blob of flies that buzzed like a saw.
 After a while these flies found Simon.
 Gorged, they alighted by his runnels of sweat and drank.
 They tickled under his nostrils and played leap frog on his thighs.
 They were black, and iridescent green without number; and in front of Simon, the Lord of the Flies hung on his stick and grinned…

-12: Why History Must Always Repeat…
+12: Why History Must Always Repeat

 Not even Robespierre, clad for the Feast of Reason in his new coat of Robin’s egg blue, could make humanity over.
 Not overnight–no matter how sharp he kept the guillotine.

-13: Bernini: Erotic Religious Seduction
+13: Erotic Religious Seduction

 Bernini’s St Teresa swoons languidly upon a coral-like bed of dreams that floats above the altar of the Sta.
 Maria della Vittoria in Rome.
 Head tilted back invitingly, throat beginning to emerge from a ravishing swirl of polished drapery, Teresa seems about to fall into a perpetual unconsciousness while, poised above her, Cupid thrusts a golden arrow again and yet again deep into her heart…

-14: Hamlet: Into The Abyss!
+14: Hamlet: Facing The Abyss!

 The doors unlock and swing wide.
 Women swarm into the department store, their purses acting as cudgels, their high heels spiking into enemy ankles and calves.
-Watch as these fierce maenads struggle in anguish to lay hold of a scarce pair of nylons.
+Watch as these fierce Maenads struggle in anguish to lay hold of a scarce pair of nylons.
 Two, like famished robins struggling for a worm, tug and tug at one precious stocking which sadly stretches to three times its length and then expires.
-Still more women surge in through the open doors, a tidal wave of human desire.
+Still more women surge in through the open doors, a tidal wave of human desire…

 16: Schizo-Philosophy: The Sirens Beckon